derf/travelynx/README.md

  * UUID::Tiny
  * JSON

-You can use carton or cpanminus to install dependencies locally.
-Run either
+If perl modules are not packaged for your distribution, you can use carton or cpanminus to install them locally.
+In this case, you need to have development headers for libxml and libpq (postgresql) on your system.
+In the project root directory (where `cpanfile` resides), run either

 ```
 carton install